romainbourre/php_portfolio_subject/README.md

 ### <a name="requirements">Requirements</a>

-Your project must be respect this requirement
+Your project must respect the following requirements:

 - php >= 7.4
 - composer >= 2.0.7

 ### <a name="architecture">Achitecture</a>

-You don't have to modify the basic structure and add/remove files in project root:
+You **should not modify** any of the following files and folders:

 ```bash
 data/data.sql